 Prior to joining Atlanta

 If interested in reaching Reeves for freelance work, see the below contact information.
-His areas of expertise include education, web design, social media, copywriting, and cultural criticism.
+His areas of expertise include education, social media, copywriting, and data analysis.